Relationship & the Heroic Journey

 Relationships and the Heroic Journey

-With peer relationships almost every element of the heroic journey comes into play.
+With peer, parent or girl/boyfriend relationships, almost every element of the heroic journey comes into play.
 You leave the known world of relatively simple childhood relationships and go forth into all the unknown and tests of the world of young adult relationships.
-You have the three main tests – letting go of old childhood types of relationships, discovering how to form deeper relationships and dealing with that feeling of “inbetweenity.”

 Along the way you will need to take risks to connect with others and you will have successes and breakthroughs as well as setbacks and disappointments.
 Some relationships and relationship skills will fall into place and others will seem to stay just out of reach.
 This is where the ability to persevere comes into play.

 A Surprising Question, “What Role Are You Playing in the Journeys of others”?

 What roles might you play for others?
 This is the companion question to the roles others play in your journey.
 Companion, helper, role model, healer, competitor?
 Or enemy, someone who leads others astray or undermines them on their journeys?
 The first task is to ask yourself the questions.

 All Three Types of Tests are Encountered

 All three of the tests are frequently encountered – letting go, discovery and mastery and “inbetweenity.”
 There are usually lots of endings – of childhood relationships and of relationships that come and go during the teenage years.
 The tasks of mastering relationship skills and emotional competency are as hard as any encountered.

 And there is so much “inbetweenity” with its uncertainty, doubts, confusion and anxiety – also its excitement, hope, insights and breakthroughs.
 This is where the roller coaster of emotions can be at its most extreme.